garrandall/popular-music-data/tracks/i-stand-accused-isaac-hayes.md

 I'm a victim of circumstance

 And just one
-Ooh, one touch of your hand
+Oh, one touch of your hand
 I don't know how it happened
 But just look at me
 I find myself chillin'